Generic selectors

 Reading

 The Club have received planning permission to increase the capacity of the stadium to 38,000.
-This would involve further extending three sides of the stadium (the West Stand would remain as it is) and replacing the roof and would take around three years to complete.
-This would be achieved by first by increasing the size of the East Stand, adding around 7,000 additional seats.
-The following year the North Stand would be extended adding another 3,500 seats and a year later a similar construction would happen at the South end of the stadium.
-However, it is unclear when work will commence and it would probably be dependant on the Club gaining promotion to the Premier League.
+This would involve extending three sides of the stadium (the West Stand would remain as it is) and replacing the roof, which would take around three years to complete.
+This would be achieved by first increasing the size of the East Stand, adding around 7,000 additional seats.
+The following year, the North Stand would be extended, adding another 3,500 seats, and a year later, a similar construction would happen at the South end of the stadium.
+However, it is unclear when work will commence and would probably depend on the Club gaining promotion to the Premier League.

 Rotherham United